Dmav7/swap-sdk/README.md

 npm install @vvs-finance/swap-sdk
 ```

-## Prepare client ID
+## Prepare quote API client ID

 `fetchBestTrade` function depends on our optimized quote API for best trading deal and smooth experience.

-To access our quote API, please submit a ticket in our [Discord](https//discord.com/invite/V2957zMsmg) to request a client ID.
+To access our quote API, please submit a ticket in our [Discord](https://discord.com/invite/V2957zMsmg) to request a client ID.

 ## Usage